lemlac/mulem/docs/reference.md

 ### Exceptions (`except`)

 Exceptions are similar to enums but used for error handling.
-See "Error Handling" down below for more details.
+See "Error Handling" for more details.

 ```mu
 MyException :: except